Hi folks! I’m Skye Blake, following an unusual trail about tofu cat litter… how weird is that?

 If you’re not sure, just put it on flower beds.

-The manufacturers claim these litters are safe even if your cat eats them.
+The manufacturers claim these litters are safe even if your cat eats them… because they make these litters from food-based ingredients.

 But any clumping litter is dangerous because it swells up and absorbs a lot of moisture.

-A cat who eats it could get a digestive blockage or be dehydrated from it.
+A cat who eats it could get a digestive blockage or become dehydrated, which can kill her.

 If you have a cat who eats litter, you should avoid all food-based litters.

-It’s an instinct hardwired into them, so if his litter smells like food, he’ll likely find somewhere else to pee!
+They instinctively won’t pee where they eat, so if litter smells like food, they’ll likely find somewhere else to pee!

 Tofu Litter Brands & Reviews